intermediate i: ranges and making choices

 /autoresponder add trigger:why would you even do this reply:{range:1-5} {range1: 10-20} {range2:30-50} {range3:1000-10000} {choose:[range]|[range]|[range]|[range1]|[range1]|[range1]|[range2]|[range2]|[range3]} {modifybal: [choice]} you earned [choice] {server_currency}

-- although extremely complex, this allows you to make some ranges rarer than others.
+although extremely complex, this allows you to make some ranges rarer than others. in this example, [range] is more likely than [range1] which is more likely than [range2] and so on.

-- similarly, remember to put your {range:} variables BEFORE using [range] in the {choose:} variable.
+similarly, remember to put your {range:} variables BEFORE using the corresponding [range] in the {choose:} variable.